-In Spring 2021, Engage Britain brought around 700 people across the country together to have Community Conversations about their health and care experiences.
+Engage Britain brought together around 700 people across the country to hold Community Conversations about their health and care experiences.

 They included local communities, NHS staff groups, university friends – and many others.